reinecke/java-opentimelineio/README.md

 - [ ] Clarify any licensing issues surrounding `handle.h` (if we stick with that approach)

 # Acknowledgments/References

 - [Native Utils](https://github.com/adamheinrich/native-utils)
 - [The Breakfast Post: Wrapping A C++ library with JNI](https://thebreakfastpost.com/2012/01/21/wrapping-a-c-library-with-jni-introduction/)

+# License

+This is provided as example code.
+License implications of other example code that has been referenced/copied has not been explored yet.
+The goal would be to clear this for the Apache 2.0 License in line with the main OTIO repo.